"Generations" Power of the Primes Rodimus Prime Toy Review

 A quick note before I dive into the review.
 I have seen reports online that at least one fan received a copy of this figure without wheels on the robot legs section.
 You cannot see this in box, so when you take it out, I recommend inspecting the figure to be sure everything is there.
 When I purchased my first Rodimus Prime figure, the right leg would not move properly to transform into vehicle mode so I had to return it.
 I highly recommend taking out the figure within a reasonable amount of time of your purchase to check it out in case you have to return or exchange it for any reason.

 Rodimus Prime includes three accessories.
 The first is his blaster.
 Based on the weapon wielded by G1 Rodimus Prime, this rifle has a long barrel with very sleek looking shapes including "fins" on the sides towards the back.
 This weapon is cast in black plastic with no paint applications.
-The rear section of the rifle has two 5mm ports on either side, allowing you to attach additional weapons to it.
 There are two 5mm pegs on the bottom of the blaster.
 Why two?
 Well, to give the smaller Hot Rod figure weaponry as well, this weapon can be split in two!
 Pull on the front and back halves and they come apart, forming two weapons that either Rodimus or Hot Rod can hold in their hands.
 The design of the weapon that forms the back half of the rifle is reminiscent of one of the blasters included with the G1 Hot Rod figure.

 The other two accessories are meant to be one object: The Autobot Matrix of Leadership.
 Using the animated version of this relic as the foundation for its design, there is an oval shaped handle section with notches along the sides.
 The middle section is a round casing with a crystal inside.
 This piece is the same size and rough shape as the Sparks formed by the Prime Masters (as well as the "Enigma" accessories included with the Voyager Class figures).
 This accessory is split into two pieces to allow you to attach other Prime Master Sparks or Enigmas into the handle.
 This works very well and it is a fun idea, adding a different dimension to the whole "Powered up by the Matrix" theme that has been part of Transformers history for 30 years now.